bcdev/xrlint/docs/config.md

 * `name` - A name for the configuration object.
   This is used in error messages and config inspector to help identify which configuration object is being used.
-* `files` - A list of glob patterns indicating the files that the configuration object should apply to.
+* `files` - A list of glob patterns indicating the files or URLs that the configuration object should apply to.
 If not specified, the configuration object applies to all files matched by any other configuration object.
   See section [File and Ignore Patterns](#file-and-ignore-patterns) below.
-* `ignores` - A list of glob patterns indicating the files that the configuration object should not apply to.
-If not specified, the configuration object applies to all files matched by files.
+* `ignores` - A list of glob patterns indicating the files and URLs that the configuration object should not apply to.
+If not specified, the configuration object applies to all files matched by `files`.
 If ignores is used without any other keys in the configuration object, then the patterns act as _global ignores_.
   See section [File and Ignore Patterns](#file-and-ignore-patterns) below.
 * `opener_options` - A dictionary specifying keyword-arguments that are passed